jerdog/talk-devex-disaster-to-delight-slidev/slides.md

 </v-click>

 <!--
-Another challenge is lack of awareness of what DevEx actually is.
-So highlight the impact on talent acquisition and retention.
+Another challenge is lack of awareness of what DevEx actually is. [click]So highlight the impact on talent acquisition and retention.
 In today's competitive market, developers choose companies that value their experience.
 A strong DevEx is a major selling point.
 -->

 ---